RaulCatalinas/EasyViewer/README.md

 * python-dotenv (Environment variable for language switching)
 * pandas (Read the Excel file for game texts)
 * openpyxl (Dependence on "pandas" to read the Excel file for the texts of the game)
+* flet (Graphical interface)
 * pytube (To download the video/audio of the YouTube video)
-* flet (Graphical interface)
-* pygithub (Connect to the GitHub API)
-* pyshortcuts (To create the shortcut)
+* requests (Checking if the user has internet)

-  To install these dependencies execute in a terminal with the virtual environment activated this command: `poetry install`.To create the shortcut
+  To install these dependencies execute in a terminal with the virtual environment activated this command: `poetry install`.

   This will automatically install all the dependencies specified in your project's `pyproject.toml` file.